• BS8 2PS

 Research interests

-I previously worked on:
+Previously, I worked on:

-• ADVANCE - an evaluation of an intimate partner violence and substance use disorder integrated programme for men.
+• NIHR-funded ADVANCE - an evaluation of an intimate partner violence and substance use disorder integrated programme for men.

-• HERA - on improving healthcare responses to domestic abuse in Brazil, Palestine, Sri Lanka, and Nepal.
+• NIHR-funded HERA - on improving healthcare responses to domestic abuse in Brazil, Palestine, Sri Lanka, and Nepal.

-I have conducted local service evaluations on:
+As an academic consultant, I have conducted local service evaluations on:

 Fingerprint